-Written examinations being held in the open debate courtyard, while debates are being held in the prayer hall.
+Written examinations were held in the open debate courtyard, while debates were held in the prayer hall.

-Sadly, one nun who was planning on taking her fourth and final year of exams backed out due to stress.
+Initially, we reported that 51 nuns were taking their exams in August 2019, but sadly, one nun who was planning on taking her fourth and final year of exams backed out due to stress.
+This year 22 nuns sat their first round of exams, 10 nuns took their second year, 11 nuns sat third-year exams, and 7 nuns took their fourth and final set of exams.
 All being well, there will be 7 new Geshemas graduating this fall.

 Over 100 supporters of the Tibetan Nuns Project sent beautiful and heartfelt messages of good luck to the nuns taking their Geshema exams.
 Here is an example, written by Alan who sponsors two nuns: “Dear Geshema Candidates: You are not only contributing to the survival and expansion of Tibetan Buddhism, but you are all changing the world and making it a better place by means of your studies, self-transformation, compassion, and example.
 Thank you all and good luck.
 You are in our prayers.
 We look forward to the day when the two nuns who we sponsor take their Geshema exams.
 Blessings.”